Sports & Recreation

 - Big Paper Daddy: Ricky Pierce, known for his clutch shooting as a Seattle Sonic.

 - The Cadaverliers: The Cleveland Cavaliers, referring to their frequent residency in the cellar (since Lenny Wilkins left as coach, anyway).
-Shawn Kemp spent a couple uneventful years there after leaving the Sonics, before dragging his bloated carcasse back to the West Coast to grace (if that's the word) the Jail Blazers' bench (who've since bought out his contract to get rid of him).
+Shawn Kemp spent a couple uneventful years there after leaving the Sonics, before dragging his bloated carcasse back to the West Coast to grace (if that's the word) the Jail Blazers' bench (who bought out his contract to get rid of him).

 - The Cardiac Kids: The 1959 and 1960 Husky football teams, featuring Schloredt, Fleming, McKeta, Folkins, McKassen, Claridge, Dicks, Allen, and others--so called due to their many come-from-behind wins in the fourth quarter.
 For an article on perhaps the most wonderful Husky team of any era, see Emmett Watson's article, Remembering a team that played 'from the heart'.